dtmilano/lex-bot-tester/README.md

 To comply with [PEP 8](https://www.python.org/dev/peps/pep-0008/#prescriptive-naming-conventions), keyword args representing slots are named using *snake case* when usually slots are named using *camel case*.
 Then, for example, the slot `FlowerType` will be represented by its corresponding keyword arg `flower_type`.

+# Conversations
+**Conversation** is a list of **ConversationItems**.
+These **ConversationItems** represent the *send* -> *response* interaction.

+    class ConversationItem(object):

+        def __init__(self, send, receive):
+            ...

+Perhaps, taking a look at [lexbottestertests.py](https://github.com/dtmilano/lex-bot-tester/blob/master/tests/com/dtmilano/aws/lex/lexbottesttests.py) clarifies the idea.
+That test, uses the same structure and the classes created by inspecting the models for two different Bots: OrderFlowers and BookTrip.

 # Running the tests
 You can run the tests from your favorite IDE or from the command line.